• Skip to primary navigation

 How to turn off fast cable charging and fast wireless charging on Galaxy Note 10?

-First, fast charging and fast wireless charging do NOT affect phone battery if you use the branded or bundled chargers.
+First, fast charging and fast wireless charging do NOT affect the phone battery if you use the branded or bundled chargers.

 The only downside of fast wireless charging is the fan noise from the charging pad.
 All fast wireless charging pads need a fan for active ventilation.
 The noise can be annoying in the night.